PopHIVE/.github/profile/README.md

 2)  For Epic Cosmos, if the data are based on fewer than 10 counts, the cell is suppressed.
 For visualization purposes, this is filled in with a value halfway between 0 and the minimum value reported for that state.
 These values are indicated with suppressed_flag=1.

 3)  Previous versions of all files can be accessed from the Git history.
 The dcf package has a function to facilitate pulling previous versions of the files based on the commmit hash.
 For more details see [here](https://dissc-yale.github.io/dcf/reference/dcf_get_file.html)

+## Where can I learn more about the data and processing

+Documentation for our databases can be found on our [Process documentation](https://pophive.github.io/processing-documentation/) page

 ## FAQ